Fast End-to-End Trainable Guided Filter: Guided Filtering Layer

-In Section~\ref{section:dgf_s} and \ref{section:dgf_b}, input images and outputs are assumed to have single channel.
-However, $I_h$, $I_l$, $O_l$ and $O_h$ often have more than one channel in real cases, noted $n_I$ and $n_O$ respectively.
-When $n_I \neq n_O$, we usually apply a transformation function $F(I)$ to $I_h$ and $I_l$, generating guidance maps $G_h$ and $G_l$ with channel size equal to $n_O$.
-Even when $n_I = n_O$, a better guidance map than $I_h$ and $I_l$ is required.
-Traditionally, the transformation function is usually manually defined for different tasks, which takes lots efforts to design.
-By formulating the guided filter as a trainable layer, we could learn $F(I)$ by end-to-end training, and generate more suitable, task-specific guidance maps.
+In Section~\ref{section:dgf_b}, $I_h$, $I_l$ and $O_h$, $O_l$ are assumed to have the same number of channels.
+When the channel sizes are different, a transformation function is required to transform $I_h$ and $I_l$ into a guidance map with the same number of channels as $O_h$ and $O_l$.
+Even when the channel sizes are the same, a guidance map better than $I_h$ and $I_l$ is necessary for higher performance.
+Existing methods usually manually design the transformation function for different tasks, requiring lots of efforts and attempts.
+On the contrary, since the proposed guided filtering layer is fully differentiable, we can automatically learn a transformation function to generate more suitable, task-specific guidance maps by end-to-end training.

-Concretely, we develop a fully-convolutional neural network serving as $F(I)$, which is composed of two convolution layers, between which are an adaptive normalization layer~\cite{Chen/iccv2017} and a leaky ReLU layer.
-We set the kernel size of both convolution layers to $1\times 1$, and the channel size of the first convolution layer to 64 by default.
+As shown in Figure~\ref{fig:guided_filter}, the transformation function $F(I)$ transforms $I_h$ and $I_l$ into task-specific guidance maps $G_h$ and $G_l$. $F(I)$ is a FCN block composed of two convolution layers, between which are an adaptive normalization layer~\cite{Chen/iccv2017} and a leaky ReLU layer.
+The kernel size of both convolution layers is set to be $1\times 1$, and the channel size of the first convolution layer is set to be 16 by default.

-The complete computation graph is shown in Figure~\ref{fig:guided_filter}, which is both fully differentiable and could be adapted to specific tasks by jointly optimizing its parameters with the base neural network.